Italy 2025

 LIVING THE MEDITERRANEAN DIET AND LIFESTYLE IN TUSCANY

 Join us for an immersive experience into the Mediterranean diet and lifestyle.
-Based in Florence, Italy, the program features engaging expert-led presentations and conversations about the Mediterranean diet and lifestyle and chef-led culinary workshops, day trips to the Tuscan countryside, Parma, and Padua and free time to explore Florence on your own.
+Based in Florence, Italy, the program features engaging expert-led presentations and conversations about the Mediterranean diet and lifestyle and chef-led culinary workshops, day trips to the Tuscan countryside, Pienza, and Montepulchiano and free time to explore Florence on your own.

-Please read the Terms and Conditions, fill out the registration form 2024 Italy Registration with Terms and Conditions, and send with your deposit to:
+Please read the Terms and Conditions, fill out the registration form 2025-Italy-Registration-with-Terms-and-Conditions, and send with your deposit to:

 foodcultureology